joe019/Extending-SDN-functionalities-of-ns-3/docs/implementation.md

 	<div class="col-12 col-sm-2"></div>
 	<div class="col-12 col-sm-6">
 		<img src="{{ site.baseurl }}/images/proactive.png" alt="proactive topology output">
-	    <p> <i>When call to controller is made from a switch for the first time,<br> the details of all the neighbouring nodes and switches are already in the table at the controller.</i> </p>
+	    <p> <i>When call to controller is made from a switch for the first time, the details of all the neighbouring nodes and switches are already in the table at the controller.</i> </p>
 	</div>
 	<div class="col-12 col-sm-4"></div>
 </div>